Is It Time to Put Heart and Vascular System Cover on Your Hospital Policy?

 Different insurers have specific arrangements with different hospitals.
 Insurers might provide a different rebate depending on which hospital you use.
 Also, specific hospitals might be ‘no gap providers’, meaning they won’t charge any extra fees beyond what your insurer covers.
 If you have a specific hospital in mind for treatments, it’s usually worth checking what kind of arrangement they have with your insurer.

-How common is heart disease in Australia?
+How common are heart and vascular diseases in Australia?

-It’s estimated that more than a million Australians are living with heart disease, stroke or vascular conditions.1Department of Health and Aged Care – What we’re doing about cardiovascular conditions And that’s not the extent of it: ischaemic heart disease (a lack of blood to the heart) is the leading cause of death in Australia.2Australian Bureau of Statistics – Causes of death, Australia
+It’s estimated that more than a million Australians are living with heart disease, stroke or vascular conditions.1Department of Health and Aged Care – What we’re doing about cardiovascular conditions And that’s not the extent of it: ischaemic heart disease (a lack of blood flow to the heart) is the leading cause of death in Australia.2Australian Bureau of Statistics – Causes of death, Australia

 What are the risk factors for heart disease?

-Nine out of 10 Aussies have at least one risk factor for heart disease.3Heart Research Australia – Risk factors And more than two-thirds of us have three or more risk factors.4Heart Foundation – Are you at risk of heart disease?
+Nine out of 10 Aussies have at least one risk factor for heart and vascular disease.3Heart Research Australia – Risk factors And more than two-thirds of us have three or more risk factors.4Heart Foundation – Are you at risk of heart disease?

-• high blood pressure
+- high blood pressure

-• high cholesterol
+- high cholesterol

-• being obese or overweight
+- being obese or overweight

-• physical inactivity
+- physical inactivity

-• low fruit and vegetable intake
+- low fruit and vegetable intake

-• regular drinking
+- regular drinking

-• regular smoking
+- regular smoking

-• a family history of heart-related issues.
+- a family history of heart-related issues.

 Where can I find and compare Health Insurance?